 It rises up because it’s cooked in such a hot oven and puffs up like a popover.
 Be really careful with the cast iron pans, using oven mitts or oven gloves.
 Cast iron can get super-hot!

-What to Serve with this Gluten Free Dutch Baby Pancake
+What to Serve with a Chocolate Dutch Baby Pancake

-You can pair this chocolate pancake recipe with anything you want.
+You can pair this cast iron skillet baked chocolate Dutch pancake recipe with anything you want.
 I made mine with caramelized bananas, cooking the bananas in a pan and adding some brown sugar to them.
 Then I added a spoonful of yogurt and it went so well.